kidwellj/hacking_religion_textbook/README.md

-# Theology, Religious Studies, and Data Science
+# Hacking Religion

-An open textbook introducing data science to religious studies.
+An open textbook introducing data science to religious studies (or vice versa)

 You can view a live demo of the book here: [https://kidwellj.github.io/hacking_religion_textbook/intro.html]